-To assign letter with Partition Wizard, please download it at first, which is free for Windows non-server users.
+To assign a letter to fix Disk Management console view is not-to-update error, please download this partition magic at first, which is free for Windows non-server users.

-Next, select the partition which do not have drive letter, and choose Change Drive Letter function from the left side.
+Next, select the partition which does not have a drive letter, and choose Change Drive Letter function from the left side.

-At last, click "Apply" button to make the change performed.
+At last, click the "Apply" button to make the change performed.

-However, if Partition Wizard failed to give it a letter, try the third method.
+However, if Partition Wizard fails to solve the Disk Management console view not updated issue, try the third method.

 Solution 3.
 Recover Inaccessible Partition with MiniTool Partition Wizard

 Virus attack or mistaken operation may damage partition table, which could make corresponding partition(s) inaccessible.
 So, you can try rebuilding partition table to see whether this method works for your situation.
 And the key reason for recommending this method is that lots of people said it helped them get the partition as well as all important files back.